10 minute read

 Step 3: Orchestration

 A universal orchestration script runs all extraction scripts in parallel based with the help of the pre-determined page number sections in the YAML file.
 It successfully extracts information and outputs into a unified database for review.
+Along with this, name splitting is run, so that full names are automatically parsed into components (first, middle, last, suffix).

 Step 4: YAML File Review